adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 First how else can we gain shock?

 ```
-When exposed to things that
+When exposed to something that dramatically impacts or undermines a their understanding of reality,
-psyche of teenage athletes, each affected character
-has a choice to make:
+each affected character has a choice to make:
- internalize the expectations and gain a Pressure, or
+ internalize the information and gain a Shock, or
  reject the expectations and lose a Pressure.
 ```